-- 9. Integrated benefit-risk statement - A summary of the reclassification benefits - A summary of the reclassification risk of harm - A summary of the need for the medicine at the classification proposed - Precedent how are other medicines in the same class classified?
+9. Integrated benefit-risk statement

+- A summary of the reclassification benefits

+- A summary of the reclassification risk of harm - A summary of the need for the medicine at the classification proposed - Precedent how are other medicines in the same class classified?

 We have presented information demonstrating that in combination with 1000 mg of paracetamol, ibuprofen (as lysine) powder at a 300 mg dose with a maximum daily dose of 1200 mg in a pack of 12 sachets, is a safe medication for the relief of acute pain and fever, and will be beneficial for patients looking for effective management of pain associated with cold and flu symptoms.
-In 2015, Medsafe reconfirmed that the benefit to risk of harm balance for ibuprofen as well as other non-steroidal anti-inflammatory drugs (NSAIDs) remains positive, especially at lower doses of 1200 mg per day or less (Medsafe, 2015).
 The Maxigesic® formulation utilises a ratio of paracetamol/ibuprofen that provides more effective pain relief than either the equivalent doses of paracetamol or ibuprofen alone, while minimising the dose of ibuprofen.
 This is consistent with the FDA guidance of using ibuprofen at the "The lowest effective dose for the shortest duration consistent with individual patient treatment goals" (FDA, 2005).
 Our formulation is also superior in this context to several other brands of ibuprofen tablets available for OTC sale in New Zealand since it is typical to recommend the usage of one to two (200 - 400 mg) tablets of ibuprofen, resulting in up to a full dose of 400mg.
-Since our proposed reclassification is for allowing for a lower full dose of ibuprofen (300 mg) in a single dose form we believe this is suitable for Pharmacy Only sale.
+Since our proposed reclassification is for allowing for a lower full dose of ibuprofen (300 mg) in a single dose form we believe this is suitable for Pharmacist Only sale.